Was The Car Accident My Fault?

 Determining fault plays a key role in compensation after a car crash.
-Insurers and courts must determine who was negligent in order to decide who is responsible for the monetary costs of an accident.
-You may be at-fault in an accident if you:
+Insurers and courts must determine who was negligent to decide who is responsible for the monetary costs of an accident.
+You may be at fault in an accident if you:

 - Disobeyed a red light or other traffic signal